Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Cooling optimization

-The real factor $\mu$ in our squeezing scheme is larger than unity and, according to the relation $\mathcal{G} = \mu G$, our scheme needs less power if we set the same $\mathcal{G}$ and $G$ respectively with and without squeezing effect.
+The real factor $\mu$ in our cooling enhancement mechanism is larger than unity and, according to the relation $\mathcal{G} = \mu G$, our proposal thus needs less power to drive the MW cavity if we set the same $\mathcal{G}$ and $G$ for fairly comparing both cases with and without squeezing effect.